focusnet/focus-app-android.dummy-external-app/README.md

 A simple external app for testing interaction with the FOCUS Mobile app

+# How to enable FOCUS Mobile interaction?

+Please refer to the code for more details.

+1. Add an intent-filter in the AndroidManifest.xml
+1. Handle the input parameter in the called Activity (an extra, see DummyAppActivity)
+1. Return the result (also an extra, see DummyAppActivity)

 # Application Content Description

 FOCUS Mobile defines its content in a JSON structure.
 The following excerpt corresponds